How Much Does It Cost to Ship a Dog in 2026?

 Professional Pet Courier: Professional pet couriers can cost around $1,000 to $2,000 or more, depending on the distance and services required.

-Tips to Safely and Affordably Ship a Dog
+How to Ship a Dog Safely for Less

 Shipping a pup can seem like a daunting task, but with a bit of research and preparation, you can find a safe and affordable way to get your pup from point A to point B. Here are some tips to help you safely and affordably ship your pup: